 Fraternities played an important role in the history of Amherst College from the founding of the first "secret society" in 1830 to the dissolution of the fraternity system in 1984.
 This page is intended as a guide to historical information about fraternities at Amherst College available in the Archives & Special Collections.

-A PDF file of the 1984 Final Report of the Trustee Ad Hoc Committee on Campus Life is attached to the end of this page.
-This Report is part of the Fraternities Collection and includes the full text of the Trustee Resolutions of February 24, 1984.
+The 1984 Final Report of the Trustee Ad Hoc Committee on Campus Life is part of the Fraternities Collection and includes the full text of the Trustee Resolutions of February 24, 1984.